-There are thousands of World Heritage Sites recognised and listed by UNESCO, but there are very few as intriguing, enigmatic and awe-inspiring as Stonehenge.
+There are thousands of World Heritage Sites recognised and listed by UNESCO, but there are very few as intriguing, enigmatic, and awe-inspiring as Stonehenge.
 Stonehenge is one of the wonders of the world, the best-known prehistoric monument in Britain if not in Europe.
-A stone circle, built almost 5,000 years ago, it still inspires with its size and construction methods.
-Visitors have to travel to Wiltshire to experience it but it is a journey well worth doing.
+A stone circle built almost 5,000 years ago, it still inspires with its size and construction methods.
+Visitors have to travel to Wiltshire to experience it, but it is a journey well worth doing.
 Once there, these are the top ten things to see.

 3. Neolithic Tools: the small but very interesting museum at the Stonehenge visitor centre has a great display of tools used to construct the monument.
-Deer antlers were used to dig the chalky earth, highly polished stone axes were used for felling trees, flints were used to cut and shape leather.
+Deer antlers were used to dig the chalky earth, highly polished stone axes were used for felling trees, and flints were used to cut and shape leather.
 All this work to be done and no metal in sight!

-Stonehenge is a pre-historic henge and national landmark on the Wiltshire plain.
+Stonehenge is a prehistoric henge and national landmark on the Wiltshire plain.
 Photo Credit: ©Visit Britain / Stephen Spraggon.

 5. Burial mounds and barrows: approaching Stonehenge, either by foot or by shuttle bus, the landscape is littered with what appear to be small, perfectly formed hills.
 These hills are all man-made and were used as burial mounds for individuals and larger groups.

 6. Sacred Enclosure: upon approaching the monument, a small ditch can be seen.
-This earthwork enclosure would have been the first Stonehenge, hundreds of years before the first stones were moved to the site.
+This earthwork enclosure would have been the first Stonehenge hundreds of years before the first stones were moved to the site.
 Constructed around 5000 years ago, what looks like a dimple in the landscape, would have been a ditch 2m deep made of gleaming white chalk.

-Overhead view of Stonehenge a UNESCO World Heritage Site.
+Overhead view of Stonehenge, a UNESCO World Heritage Site.
 Photo Credit: ©Visit Britain / Stephen Spraggon.

 8. Tenons: look at the top of the great sarsen to see a “bump”.
 These tenons were used to secure the top stones in place, using a technique that has its origins in woodcarving.
-While there are hundreds of stone circles in Europe, Stonehenge is unique displaying such building techniques.
+While there are hundreds of stone circles in Europe, Stonehenge is unique in displaying such building techniques.

-Close up view of UNESCO World Heritage Site Stonehenge.
+Close-up view of UNESCO World Heritage Site Stonehenge.
 Photo Credit: ©Visit Britain / Martin Brent.

 Stonehenge has been a wonder and a place to visit for hundreds of years.
-Theories suggest that it was used as a place for sacrifice, as an ancient cemetery, as a Neolithic healing site, as a monument to worship the dead ancestors, even as a UFO landing place!
-We may never know exactly how the monument was used and what it meant to the ancient people who constructed it, altered it and used it for thousands of years.
+Theories suggest that it was used as a place for sacrifice, as an ancient cemetery, as a Neolithic healing site, as a monument to worship the dead ancestors, and even as a UFO landing place!
+We may never know exactly how the monument was used and what it meant to the ancient people who constructed it, altered it, and used it for thousands of years.
 The best way to experience it, understand its construction and hear about all the theories is to have a Blue Badge Tourist Guide explain it all.